Praca w IT

 1. Planning and preparation

-• Plan the offboarding process: Define the stages, steps, and employees involved in the offboarding process.
+• Plan the offboarding process: Define the stages, steps and employees involved in the offboarding process.
 Set clear goals tailored to the needs of your company.

 2. Information sessions and knowledge transfer

-• Knowledge transfer sessions: Organize meetings where the departing employee will transfer key information and know-how to their successor or team.
+• “Knowledge transfer” sessions: Organize meetings during which the departing employee passes on key information and know-how to his successor or team.

-3. Data security and company protection
+3. Data security and company security

 4. Exit interview and feedback

-5. Managing company reputation
+5. Company reputation management

-6. Evaluation and improvement of the process
+6. Process evaluation and improvement